 instantaneous indication of the direction in which the ship should be steered to maintain the intended course.

-These requirements are not easily achievable through the use of visual aids and ships’ radar alone, but as with Harbour Approach navigation, they can be achieved with a combination of GPS/DGPS (and in the future enhanced Loran (eLORAN)) and Electronic Chart Systems (ECS) or Electronic Chart Display Information System (ECDIS) technology.
+These requirements are not easily achievable through the use of visual aids and ships’ radar alone, but as with Harbour Approach navigation, they can be achieved with a combination of GNSS (and in the future, enhanced Loran (eLORAN)) and Electronic Chart Systems (ECS) or Electronic Chart Display Information System (ECDIS) technology.

 Measurement Errors and Accuracy